peterdee/xmark-mobile/README.md

 yarn start
 ```

-Alternatively, run on the simulators:
+Alternatively, use one of the simulators:

 ```shell script
 yarn android